aaronthechen/SlapJackGame/README.md

 Basic two player slapjack game

-built with nodejs and socketio
+built with node.js and socket.io in 4 days